Suzi's Escape to Portugal

 Suzi parked on the beach to watch the sunset

-Cerdeira - the stone village
+Cerdeira – the Stone Village

 A highlight of her summer tour of Northern Portugal was an ancient stone village, hidden in a deep wooded valley in the Serra da Lousa mountain.
 “The stone village of Cerdeira is one of the 27 schist mountain villages.
 Schist is the stone used in the construction of houses.
 This village was abandoned in the late 1970s, but now its rural architectural heritage is almost completely restored and the aim is to give it a new life and meaning as a home for creativity.”